Plato-solutions/Impressionist/docs/select_query_chain.md

 #### default

-Returns the specified value if there are no values.
+Returns the specified value if, for example, the selector didn't match any element.
 This selector prevents 'require( )' from being applied by default.

 Here you get the expected result: